fortyninemaps/karta/README.md

 [![Build Status](https://travis-ci.org/fortyninemaps/karta.svg?branch=master)](https://travis-ci.org/fortyninemaps/karta)

 *Karta* is a package for spatial analysis in Python.
-It streamlines processing vector and raster data.
+It streamlines data processing by providing generic geographical types for vector and raster sources as well as a selection of analysis functions.

 For example, read or create vector geometries: